 japan airlines new business class

-Japan Airlines business class AA miles
+Japan Airlines business class for 60,000 AA miles

 Want to fly first class to Tokyo?
-Japan Airlines' First Class can be booked for only 80,000 AAdvantage miles each way.
-And we think it's worth it.
+Japan Airlines' First Class can be booked for only 80,000 AAdvantage miles each way – and we think it's worth it.
 Check out our full review of a flight from Tokyo to Chicago.

 Read more: The Best Ways to Use American AAdvantage Miles